AlfredoMS/DemoRepo/README.md

 * This is the first bullet.
 * This is the second bullet, there is no typo.
 * I'm adding a third commit while the signoff page is open.
+* Making a commit appear as I hit the button, what happens?